entangledloops/slidingpuzzle/README.md

 ```python
 >>> nn.save_model(model)
 ```
-> **_Note:_** This may overwrite a previously saved model.
+> **_Note:_** Model will be saved into a ``./models`` directory as torchscript.
+This may overwrite a previously saved model.

-Your model will now be available whenever you import `slidingpuzzle.nn`.
+The model will now be available whenever you import `slidingpuzzle.nn`.

 ```python
 >>> compare(3, 3, ha=nn.v1_distance, hb=linear_conflict_distance, num_iters=256)
 (85.43, 1445.38)
 ```

-Training uses GPU if available and falls back to CPU otherwise.
+By default, training uses GPU if available and falls back to CPU otherwise.

 ## Custom Models